Your first webpage with HTML and Netlify

 Adding pages to your website

 It’s totally fine for your website to consist of only one page.
 But chances are that you will want more.
-Let’s create a journal page in set up navigation between them.
+Let’s create a journal page and set up navigation between them.

 First, create a new file in your